Royal West Norfolk Golf Club

 Royal West Norfolk Golf Club or Brancaster Golf Club is unique in many respects.
 The tidal flooding of the salt marshes not only affects play on eight and nine, but it also affects access to the clubhouse.
 If flooding leaves you stranded, you have no other choice but to spend a little longer in the benevolently neglected Smoke Room or perhaps even another match.
 No trip to North Norfolk is complete without a visit to the North Sea and Brancaster Bay.
 If you visit this links course at high tide, bring a good supply of golf balls.

-Before you even arrive at the opening teeing ground, you will have enjoyed perhaps the most exceptional walk from the clubhouse to the opening hole in golf.
+Before you even arrive at the opening teeing ground at Royal West Norfolk Golf Club, you will have enjoyed perhaps the most exceptional walk from the clubhouse to the opening hole in golf.
 Through one gate and across a sandy thoroughfare a slight turn to your left brings you down a path clad with sleepers at the end of which is the mystical Memorial Gate which stands between you and pure golf Nirvana.
 It is the perfect introduction to perhaps one of the most fun three hours you’ll ever have on a golf course.

 The Royal West Norfolk Golf Club opens with an opening drive over the eighteenth green.
 The fairway is wide before narrowing about 275-yards off the green.
 The green is perched on the back edge of the dunes.
 Any weak shot right or short will be expelled to the bottom of the ledge or swallowed up in one of two bunkers.
 Long and you find yourself in OB.
 The tame opening drive feels a little like the first at The Old Course.
 The approach is reminiscent of the first at Lahinch.